Yagisan/The-Bustling-Valley/README.md

 # Preamble

 The Bustling Valley is a curated modlist designed for a bigger Stardew Valley experience.
-Designed for experienced players, it comes with **2** big expansions (Ridgeside Village, and East Scarp), and several smaller expansions (Lunna - Astray in Stardew Valley, Welcome to Mineral Town, and more) including new NPCS.
-With an enormous variety of new crops, new artisan goods, and new recipes, you'll find something new to specialise your farm in. **It is expected that players will not add additional mods or otherwise change this modlist.**
+Designed for experienced players, it comes with **2** big expansions (Ridgeside Village, and East Scarp), and several smaller expansions. **It is expected that players will not add additional mods or otherwise change this modlist.**

-**As of 0.4.4 The Bustling Valley will coexist with manual mod installations and/or Nexus Collections.** **This list is self-contained, and includes it's own copy of SMAPI.**

 Please be aware that this modlist may make perfection very hard or impossible to get.